MES Architecture: System Layers and Hierarchy

 - Level 0: Physical Processes

-- Components: Machines, sensors, and actuators.
+- Components: Machines, sensors, actuators.

 Benefits of MES Layered Architecture